pantheon-systems/documentation/source/_docs/upstream-updates.md

     * Drupal 8: `/sites` and `/modules`
     * Drupal 7: `/sites`

+5. Review changes using `git diff`.
+Core patches may need to be re-applied.
+This will also reveal what changes were previously missing.

-5. Stage, commit, and push your changes to Pantheon:
+6. Stage, commit, and push your changes to Pantheon:

         git commit -am "Replace core files with Pantheon upstream" git push origin updates

-6. Test changes on a Multidev environment and [merge the update](/docs/multidev/#merge-code) branch into the Dev environment, then deploy up to Test and Live.
+7. If multidev is available, test changes on a Multidev environment and [merge the update](/docs/multidev/#merge-code) branch into the Dev environment, then deploy up to Test and Live.